your description goes here

 Treatment

 The vet will thoroughly and gently clean the ear of any discharge and earwax.
-This will remove some of the mites who are living amongst it and also allow the medication to reach all parts of the ear.
-The video below shows how a vet would do this affectivily.
+This will remove some of the mites who are living amongst the hairs in the ears and also allow the medication to reach further in to all parts of the ear.

-Eardrops will be recommended by your vet and will probably be required to be given to your sick cat for a period of three weeks.
+Ear drops will be recommended by your vet and will probably be required to be given to your sick cat for a period of three weeks.

 Also treat the cats fur with a flea powder to kill off any eggs which might be stuck to the fur.
+If you have other pets it might be a good idea to get them checked as well.

 Because cats ears are so prominent they can be easily damaged in fights, often leading to torn of bitten ear flaps.
 If left untreated, infection could set in.
 So clean any minor cuts and scratches and seek medical advice for deep cuts.